-The Biomass mission will explore Earth’s surface for the first time at the P-band wavelength, making observations that could have a wide range of as yet unforeseen applications, such as for mapping subsurface geological features in deserts in support of palaeohydrological studies and in ice sheets, and the surface topography of areas covered by dense vegetation.
+The Biomass mission will explore Earth’s surface for the first time at the P-band wavelength.
+The observations can have a wide range of as yet unforeseen applications (mapping subsurface geological features in deserts in support of palaeohydrological studies and ice sheets, the surface topography of areas covered by dense vegetation).

 Biomass also has the potential to evolve into an operational system, providing long-term monitoring of forests – one of Earth’s most important natural resources.

 Before the launch of the BIOMASS P-band SAR satellite, foreseen in 2021, only spaceborne L-band data from ALOS PALSAR until 2011 and ALOS-2 (launch on May 24, 2014) are available for biomass studies.
 16)

 Some stations in ESA's Earth Explorer Opportunity Mission selection process